bauerd/jqrp/README.md

 * If gojq panics on query evaluation, the jqrp process exits.

 * Queries may be prohibitively expensive to evaluate.
 A malicious user may intentionally craft queries that take a long time to evaluate.
-Therefore jqrp affords setting an evaluation timeout that defaults to 10ms, configurable with the `EVAL_TIMEOUT` environment variable.
+Therefore jqrp affords setting an evaluation timeout, configurable with the `EVAL_TIMEOUT` environment variable.
 Requests with queries exceeding the evaluation timeout get closed with status code 408.

 * The [original jq](http://stedolan.github.io/jq) query language is Turing-complete, i.e. evaluation of user-supplied queries may loop indefinitely. jqrp uses gojq with all its [compiler options](https://github.com/itchyny/gojq#usage-as-a-library) disabled.
 Query evaluation in jqrp is likely not Turing-complete.